GregRos/parjs/README.md

 From two simple parsers, we've built a slightly more complex parser.
 With more combinators, and more basic parsers to start with, you can imagine building parsers even for complex programming languages.
 You could even build a parser to JavaScript itself.

-## So what does Jase include?
+## So what does Parjs include?
-Jase includes two or three somewhat-separate components:
+Parjs includes two or three somewhat-separate components:

 1. Basic parsers for doing things like parsing specific character types, specific strings, and so on.
 2. Combinators that work on those parsers, allowing you to parse more and more complex stuff.
 3. A system for executing parsers on inputs.

-You could also divide Jase a bit differently, from a more internal perspective:
+You could also divide Parjs a bit differently, from a more internal perspective:

 1. An interface for parsers and combinators.
 2. An implementation for parsers and combinators.